our digital manufacturing ecosystem

 How to Accelerate Your Engineering Builds (and Ensure You Get Parts That Fit)

-To gain actionable insights on how real hardware products are developed and manufactured, we’re interviewing top engineers and designers in the San Francisco Bay Area in our new Hardware Sessions series.
+To gain actionable insights on how real hardware products are developed and manufactured, we interviewed top engineers and designers in the San Francisco Bay Area in our Hardware Sessions series.

 Check out the video below, as well as the full written transcript.

 Dave Evans: Hey everyone, I’m Dave Evans, and this is Hardware Sessions.
 On today’s episode, we’re going to be covering reliability testing and waterproofing.
 To help us out, we’re walking over to meet with Hind Hobeika, founder of Instabeat.
 Instabeat is an attachment for your goggles to get real-time heart rate and lap times as you’re swimming in the pool.
 Let’s go dive in.